OfficeDev/office-scripts-docs/docs/testing/troubleshooting.md

 :::image type="content" source="../images/explicit-any-editor-message.png" alt-text="A compiler error shown in the Code Editor's hover text":::

 You may also see orange warning underlines and grey informational messages.
 These indicate performance suggestions or other possibilities where the script may have unintentional effects.
-Such warnings should be examined closely, though they may not actually be problems.
+Such warnings should be examined closely, though your script could still be working as intended.

 ### Runtime errors